-3.1 CONTINUING CONVERSATIONS
+3.1 Continuing conversations

-This LTRM document reflects our evolving practice at Royal Roads.
+This LTRM document reflects our evolving practice at RRU.
 As our university is a learning organization, we must capture our Learning, Teaching, and Research Model in a living document to give our community a touchstone, compass and reference point.
-As part of an evolutionary process, we commit to revisiting our model at least every five years to review current educational literature and theory, and re-engage with our staff, faculty, students, alumni and other stakeholders to renew our purpose, principles and practices.
+As part of an evolutionary process, we commit to revisiting our model at least every five years to review current educational literature and theory, reengage with our staff, faculty, students, alumni and other stakeholders to renew our purpose, principles and practices.

-Embodied within this process of revising and renewing our LTRM, is the concept of continuing conversations.
-A model is only useful if it is embedded in all we do, referenced continually across the university, and used to guide our program development and design, assessment, professional development, accounting, planning, communications, hiring, policy, procedures and partnership development.
-Effective communication processes and content will be essential to ensuring that the model lives and evolves.
+Embodied within this process of revising and renewing RRU's LTRM is the concept of continuing conversations.
+A model is only useful if it is embedded in all we do, referenced continually across the university, and can be used to guide our program development and design, assessment, professional development, accounting, planning, communications, hiring, policy, procedures and partnership development.
+Effective communication processes and content (see Appendix B) will be essential to ensuring that the model lives and evolves.

-3.2 EVALUATION
+3.2 Evaluation